In design, we find it not best to work under constraints just one of the design practices that is overlooked.

 Download this cheat sheet of How design mistakes could hurt your SEO and learn how to rectify them.

-There are a number of common mistakes that may ruin your website’s search performance.
-While you are designing a new website or redesigning an existing one, you can’t afford to commit these.
+There are several common mistakes that may ruin your website’s search performance.
+While you are designing a new website or redesigning an existing one, you can?t afford to commit these.

-Avoiding these design mistakes will provide your website performing well in reaching your customers and you get noticed in the search rankings.
+Avoiding these design mistakes will provide your website perform well in reaching your customers and you will get noticed in the search rankings.

-The value that you’re providing on your website needs to reach your audience because it’s your duty to serve them.
+The value that you’re providing on your website needs to reach your audience because you must serve them.

 Let’s get started with the common design mistake.